C-LoRA: Contextual Low-Rank Adaptation for Uncertainty Estimation in Large Language Models: Limitations

 \section{Limitations}

-Evaluating uncertainty in language models remains an open challenge due to the lack of standardized benchmarks with ground-truth uncertainty labels.
+Furthermore, evaluating uncertainty in language models remains challenging due to the lack of standardized benchmarks with ground-truth uncertainty labels.
 While our evaluation—based on held-out test sets and established metrics like ECE and NLL—provides meaningful insight into model calibration and predictive confidence, these metrics offer only an indirect view of uncertainty quality.
-Developing task-specific benchmarks or human-in-the-loop protocols for evaluating uncertainty in NLP remains an important direction for future work.
+Developing task-specific benchmarks or human-in-the-loop protocols for evaluating uncertainty in NLP {would be a valuable direction.} {Moreover, while C-LoRA is motivated by data-dependent/aleatoric uncertainty, this work does not provide a theoretical guarantee that it can disentangle aleatoric and epistemic uncertainty, which we leave to future investigation.}

+{We also note that, as shown throughout our experiments, C-LoRA overall provides a more calibrated predictions and better uncertainty estimation at the expense of marginally reduced predictive performance which can be preferable in many high-stakes applications.
+However, in other domains such as spam detection where accuracy is more critical, this trade-off may not be desirable.
+Hence we acknowledge that this trade-off is task dependent and should be considered before deploying C-LoRA (and in general any uncertainty-aware method).}

+{ Finally, our approach employs amortized variational inference to approximate the posterior distribution over the LoRA adapter parameters, providing a scalable and principled Bayesian treatment suitable for large language models.
+This variational approximation, based on a Gaussian family and a reverse KL objective, is inherently mode-seeking and may underestimate posterior uncertainty or fail to capture multi-modality in the true posterior.
+Investigating richer variational families and more comprehensive posterior predictive analyses represents an important direction for future work. }